Impure Simplicial Complexes: Complete Axiomatization: Additional proofs

-Fig.~\ref{fig:counterK} provides a counterexample to the opposite direction.
-Indeed, in simplicial model~$\C_{\mathbf{K}}$, formula $K_a(p_b \land p_c)$ is true, formula $K_a p_c$ is also true, but $K_a p_b$ is false because $p_b$ is false in~$X$ (where $p_c$ is undefined). \end{proof}
+Figure~\ref{fig:counterK} provides a counterexample to the opposite direction.
+Indeed, in simplicial model~$\C_{\mathbf{K}}$, formula $K_a(p_b \land p_c)$ is true, formula $K_a p_c$ is also true, but $K_a p_b$ is false because $p_b$~is false in~$X$ (where $p_c$ is undefined). \end{proof}